When you love someone with an addiction, all you think about is helping them get sober.

 Our Interventions Create a Tipping Point™

-Our Interventions, professionally guided and thoughtfully planned (before, during and after), are powerful, long lasting, and honestly most often feel like miracles are happening.
+Our Family System Interventions, professionally guided and thoughtfully planned (before, during and after treatment), are powerful, long-term solutions that to our clients have felt like miracles at work.

 Getting someone into treatment isn’t that hard.
-Getting someone to stay in treatment long enough to be able to learn to live a substance-free and sober life and creating long-term successful recovery is much harder.
+Helping someone stay in treatment long enough to be able to learn to live a substance-free and sober life and creating long-term success is much harder.

 Just look at the rates of return visits to rehabilitation centers across the country.

-The greatest point of relapse happens just at or just after the transition from treatment to home.
+The greatest point of relapse happens at or just after the transition from treatment to home.
+Why?

-As well, to recover successfully and long term from addiction, it takes longer than most realize and longer than most are willing to agree to.
-Initially.
+To recover successfully and long term, it takes more time than most realize and longer than anyone is willing to agree to.

 They can’t do it alone.